-State Highway 27 closed near Patetonga after truck crashes into tree
+State Highway 27 closed near Patetonga after truck crashes into tree, one dead

-State Highway 27 is closed near Patetonga following a serious crash where it is believed a truck and trailer have crashed into a tree.
+One person has died following a serious crash on State Highway 27 near Patetonga where it is believed a truck and trailer crashed into a tree.

 The incident took place on the highway between Tramline Rd and Maukoro Landing Rd.